 Ven.
 Akong Rinpoche was deeply committed to the development of TRC.
 He wants it to be a multipurpose centre offering opportunities for spiritual, emotional, social and environmental ‘healing’.
 The whole centre is Tara’s centre and in time he says all 21 aspects of Tara will be present in some form.

 Structural development was initially steered by an enthusiastic architect Paul Marias.
 Over the years a variety of site managers with varied skills have come and gone.
 Most of the building team is from ‘die Stad’, the local informal settlement.
 Funds have mainly come through generous donations and generated through activities, specifically Rob Nairn’s popular long retreats.
 Much energy to date has been directed to building up facilities for retreats and therapy activities and casual use.
 It has been a non-stop building site for 6 years!

-TRC is currently managed by a resident volunteer, Pippa Cope, who haslived at TRC since mid 2002.
-She has been supported by long- and short-term volunteers over the years.
-The centre is managed by a structure comprising Akong Rinpoche, his representative in Africa, Rob Nairn, Trustees, a Council and management committee all of whom have, and continue to offer dedicated voluntary support to the Centre’s growth and development.
+TRC is currently managed by Tanja Camacho, a professional in the hospitality industry.
+She is supported by a management committee, TRC staff and residents.
+The centre is overseen by a structure comprising Lama Yeshe Losal Rinpoche (on behalf of Akong Rinpoche), trustees, a Council and management committee all of whom have and continue to offer dedicated voluntary support to the Centre’s growth and development.

 Some community training has taken place.
-At present the main community activity is supporting a small creché – ‘Tirisano’ for the local disadvantaged children in the nearby settlement of Rietvaley.
+At present, the main community activity is supporting a small creché – ‘Tirisano’ for the local disadvantaged children in the nearby settlement of Rietvaley.
 And the permaculture site is being developed towards providing a Training Centre.

-Akong Rinpoche has a vast 1000 year vision for the Centre’s development.
-He says it will be a centre which will benefit many people for a long time to come.
-If at all possible, more land should be acquired to ensure conservation of wildlife.
+Akong Rinpoche had a vast 1000 year vision for the Centre’s development.
+He said it will be a centre which will benefit many people for a long time to come.
+If at all possible, more land should be acquired to ensure the conservation of wildlife.

 For all this to unfold dedicated ongoing support is needed.